malero/vsn/README.md

 ### Controllers
-Use `vsn-controller="ClassName"` to bind an element to a controller class.
+Use `vsn-controller:variable="ClassName"` to bind an element to a controller class.

 Typescript class controller: